 The lawyer may also take possession of other client property as well: original or duplicate business records, wills, property titles, and many other kinds of records and artifacts.
 In many jurisdictions, the client’s ownership interest extends to the entire case file.
 In every case, the fact that the lawyer has possession of the records does not vest ownership in the lawyer, nor does it in any way impair the client’s ownership of them.
 That reality imposes some duties on the lawyer: The lawyer cannot destroy client property (such as, for example, the matter file, or duplicate records provided during discovery) unless and until the client has consented to its destruction.
 That consent can occur by agreement, as in the engagement letter, or it can occur later.
 But the lawyer cannot assume that mere passage of time, or the fact that the lawyer has lost track of the client, give rise to a right to destroy old client property or matter files.
 A clear understanding with the client, and a sound and effective management process for legal records to effectuate that understanding, are therefore key to fulfilling these duties.

 In sum, although many of a law firm’s records can and should be treated as normal business records, those parts of the records system that deal in any way with client matters are subject to different rules and considerations, and there are important consequences arising from that difference.
-Every lawyer should understand these distinctions and apply them so that legal records and managed compliantly.
+Every lawyer should understand these distinctions and apply them for law firm records management.